meilisearch/specifications/README.md

 If the changes modify the HTTP API, provide a description of the method, URL, parameters, body, status code, errors, etc...

-If the CLI changes, provide the env variable name, the argument name, and the description.
+If it modifies the CLI, provide the env variable name, the argument name, and the description.

 This serves as a user-level guide.
 Anything that the user may encounter during its interaction with the feature should be presented here.